RessCa/RamUsageMonitor/README.md

 ## Ram usage monitor

-Simple app monitoring pc ram usage and sending it to the database via SpringBoot API along with date and time of the log and pc name
+Simple app monitoring pc ram usage and sending it to the database along with pc name

-SpringBoot API github repo here ->

 App made in java
+Using jdbc to query the database